 To the extent adverse economic conditions affect our suppliers and customers, our business results may suffer.
-Reduced demand and lower energy prices could lead to financial pressure on some of our customers who operate within the energy industry.
+For example, our business is largely concentrated in Houston, Texas, where a higher percentage of employment is tied to the energy sector relative to other regions of the country.
+Although Houston, Texas has a diverse economy, employment in the energy industry remains important.
+Reduced demand and lower energy prices could lead to financial pressure on some of our customers who operate within the energy industry and impact the growth rate of our customer base.
+Given the significant decline in energy and commodity prices in 2015, the rate of growth in employment in Houston, which had been greater than the national average, has declined and is now more in line with the national average.
+We expect this trend to continue in the foreseeable future.
 Also, adverse economic conditions, coupled with concerns for protecting the environment, may cause consumers to use less energy or avoid expansions of their facilities, resulting in less demand for our services.

 Performance of our business is significantly influenced by the number of customers and energy usage per customer.
 Weather conditions can have a significant impact on energy usage, and we compare our results on a weather adjusted basis.
-In 2012, we generally experienced normal weather in the summer months.
+In 2015, our Houston service area experienced some of the mildest temperatures on record during November and December.
+In 2014, we experienced a colder than normal January and February and milder temperatures for the rest of the year, including the summer months, in the Houston area.
 In 2013, we experienced a colder than normal spring and very cold weather in November and December in Houston.
-The cooler weather continued into 2014 and throughout the year, resulting in a colder than normal January and February and milder temperatures for the rest of the year, including the summer months, in the Houston area.
-Long term national trends indicate customers have reduced their energy consumption, and reduced consumption can adversely affect our results.
+Our long-term national trends indicate customers have reduced their energy consumption, and reduced consumption can adversely affect our results.
 However, due to more affordable energy prices and continued economic improvement in the area we serve, the trend toward lower usage has slowed.
 In our service area, we have benefited from growth in the number of customers that also tends to mitigate the effects of reduced consumption.
-We anticipate that this trend will continue as the region's economies maintain current growth.
+We anticipate that this trend will continue as the region's economies continue to grow.
 The profitability of our business is influenced significantly by the regulatory treatment we receive from the state and local regulators who set our electric distribution rates.